Cowboys' Frederick battling autoimmune disease

 FRISCO, Texas -- Dallas Cowboys Pro Bowl center Travis Frederick announced on Twitter that he is suffering from Guillain-Barré syndrome, an autoimmune disease.

-Frederick was diagnosed with the disease after exhaustive tests conducted over the past few days.
+Frederick said he was diagnosed with the disease after exhaustive tests conducted over the past few days.
 He has received treatments over the past 48 hours.

 "I am feeling much better from an overall strength perspective," Frederick said in a statement Wednesday.
 "I will continue these treatments over the next few days.
 I am very optimistic about my condition and the immediate future, as I have been told that the illness was detected at a fairly early stage."